 - Restaurant Charlie – Palazzo – Closed

-8 of the One Star Restaurants remain open, while some are every bit as good, we wonder if some of the others would have survived this long on the Star list?
+8 of the One Star Restaurants remain open, and while some are every bit as good, we wonder if some of the others would have survived this long on the Star list?

 L’Atelier de Joël Robuchon